Payload Shapes

 Example: Processing Work Orders

-This creates a message at enterprise.site._work_order_v1.create
+This creates a message at enterprise.site._work_order_v1.create with the complete work order data.

 Relationship to Other Components